aagnone3/adsb-parsing/README.md

     vrs.start(TIME_STR, DUMP_PATH)
 ```

-## Contributors

-Currently me, myself, and I. I'm happy to enhance this project with others, don't hesitate to reach out!

 ## License

 This software is released with the Apache License.
 Download it, use it, change it, share it.
 Just keep the license!